PeculiarVentures/xmldsigjs/README.md

 ### PLATFORM SUPPORT

-XMLDSIGjs works with any browser that suppports Web Crypto.
+XMLDSIGjs works with any browser that supports Web Crypto.
 Since node does not have Web Crypto you will need a polyfill on this platform, for this reason the npm package includes [node-webcrypto-ossl](https://github.com/PeculiarVentures/node-webcrypto-ossl); browsers do not need this dependency and in those cases though it will be installed it will be ignored.

 If you need to use a Hardware Security Module we have also created a polyfill for Web Crypto that supports PKCS #11.
 Our polyfill for this is [node-webcrypto-p11](https://github.com/PeculiarVentures/node-webcrypto-p11).